 The paint was created with a mind toward consistency for extremely smooth and even paint distribution (or film), which helps prevent the trace of brush strokes on a finished piece.
 This is a professional grade paint.
 Using Vallejo Surface Primer, I’ve been able to achieve very satisfying results with Model Color paints on different miniature surfaces, including plastic, metal, and resin.

 Although the paint set does not come with other materials, e.g., lacking brushes or other media, this is probably the best paint set to start with if you are okay with shopping for your other supplies, separately (which has its advantages).
-Take a look at the other supplies you may want.
+Take a look at the other important supplies you may want.
 If you’re looking for the best quality miniature paints to begin your hobby, then take a closer look at Vallejo Model Color paints.

-- Professional grade acrylic model paints
+- Professional grade acrylic model paint set

 - Favored paint line by many professional, award-winning artists